openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * Identity Verification - process conducted by the OP or a Claim provider to verify the End-User's identity.

 * Identity Assurance - process in which the OP or a Claim provider asserts identity data of a certain End-User with a certain assurance towards an RP, typically expressed by way of an assurance level.
-Depending on legal requirements, the OP may also need to provide evidence of the identity verification process to the RP.
+Depending on legal requirements, the OP might also need to provide evidence of the identity verification process to the RP.

 * Verified Claims - Claims about an End-User, typically a natural person, whose binding to a particular End-User account was verified in the course of an identity verification process.